Review and road test of the Aston Martin Vanquish S

 THE RETURN OF THE KING

-The Vanquish is back at the top of Aston Martin's model range.
-Jonathan Crouch celebrates.
+The Vanquish S sits at the top of Aston Martin's mainstream model range.
+Jonathan Crouch admires what's on offer.

-With a carbon fibre body and a 565bhp V12 doing the business up front, the Aston Martin Vanquish isn't going to hang about.
-As the replacement for the DBS at the top of the range, it's beautifully appointed inside and is priced (comparatively) reasonably too.
+With a carbon fibre body and a 600bhp V12 doing the business up front, the Aston Martin Vanquish isn't going to hang about.
+Tt's beautifully appointed inside and is a true contender for the title of the world's ultmate GT.

-There are two things you need to know right from the outset here.
-Firstly that I've yet to drive the new Aston Martin Vanquish, so what I'm doing here is delivering a preview based on the facts as I know them so far.
-The second is that I absolutely loved the original Vanquish model, despite convincing myself ahead of time that I wouldn't.
-It's one of those big-hearted cars that you'd have to have no soul not to enjoy.
+We absolutely loved the original Vanquish model, despite convincing myself ahead of time that we wouldn't.
+It was one of those big-hearted cars that you'd have to have no soul not to enjoy.
 Yes, with the benefit of hindsight it's clear that some parts were crude, but then wasn't that always the way with Astons.

 That original Vanquish was a landmark car.
 It was the model which married the old thud and blunder Aston Martin cars of years gone by with the far more sophisticated and advanced modern machines, of which this Vanquish is a perfect exemplar.
 Let's get down to detail.

 As is the modern custom with all Aston Martin sports cars, the engine is hand-assembled at the dedicated Aston Martin engine plant in Cologne, Germany.
 Drive is transmitted to the road via a six-speed Touchtronic 2 automatic transmission.
 The body is 25 per cent stiffer than the outgoing DBS and, thanks to the use of hollow cast aluminium, the front chassis structure is 13 per cent lighter.
-To take full advantage of its precise and rigid new architecture, the Vanquish employs a battery of sophisticated technologies including, for the first time on an Aston Martin, a launch control system.
+To take full advantage of its precise and rigid architecture, the Vanquish employs a battery of sophisticated technologies including a launch control system.
 The Vanquish also gets Dynamic Stability Control and Positive Torque Control to help harness its potential and deliver a rewarding, controlled, refined Grand Tourer experience.
 The latest iteration of Aston Martin's Adaptive Damping System (ADS) allows the driver to switch between three distinct damping modes: Normal, Sport and Track, delivering instant adjustment of the car's ride and handling characteristics.

 Design and Build

 You wouldn't mistake the Vanquish for anything but an Aston Martin.
-True, you could mistake it for a DBS or a Virage but that's an issue you've probably got your own views on.
+True, you could mistake it for a DB11 or a Vantage but that's an issue you've probably got your own views on.
+As usual, there are coupe and open-topped Volante bodystyles on offer.
 It's clear that the company has tried to incorporate some of the styling cues from the One-77 limited edition hypercar, but that car's key styling feature, namely its wasp-waisted flanks, don't make the transition to the Vanquish.
 What is evident is a beefier, less feline look to the car, very much in keeping with the old Vanquish model.
 In other words the testosterone has increased a bit.

-All body panels are carbon fibre which, coupled with the aluminium superstructure, should make the Vanquish a relative lightweight, but in fact it weighs 1739kg, just a kilo less than the notoriously portly Nissan GTR.
+All body panels are carbon fibre which, coupled with the aluminium superstructure, should make the Vanquish a relative lightweight, but in fact it weighs 1739kg in coupe form, just a kilo less than the notoriously portly Nissan GTR.
 By contrast, a Ferrari F12 Berlinetta tips the scales at 1525kg dry while the Lamborghini Aventador weighs 1575kg.
 That said, these are two-seat cars where the Aston is a bit bigger, offering nominal 2+2 accommodation.
 Ferrari's massive FF V12 weighs nearly 1900kg.

 The interior is beautifully finished with a striking centre stack design.
 A direct descendent of the One-77 console, the Vanquish set-up retains familiar elements such as the ECU engine start button and gear selection buttons, while introducing a new infotainment system and a significantly more user-friendly design.
 The dash dials have been revised and owner feedback has informed the inclusion of digital displays for trip and speed readouts.
 The seats are wonderfully sculptural and trimmed with quilted leather, plus there's the trademark glass starter button.
 About the only off-key element is the rather large, bland and plasticky-looking steering wheel.